cheina97/liqo-network-docs/README copy.md

 Before continuing, let's recap how this works:

 Imagine we have two clusters named Cluster A and Cluster B, both with the same pod CIDR (e.g., 10.1.0.0/16).
 Each cluster can remap the CIDR of the adjacent one, even if they are the same.
 Cluster A can autonomously decide on a new CIDR to identify Cluster B's pods.
 When Cluster A wants to send traffic to Cluster B, it will use the new remapped CIDR.
 This rule's purpose is to translate the "fake" destination IP back to the real one.
-Note that this rule ignores traffic coming from eth0, as traffic from the pods will be received on Geneve interfaces (liqo-xxx).
+Note that this rule ignores traffic coming from eth0 and liqo-tunnel, as traffic from the pods will be received on Geneve interfaces (liqo-xxx).

 ```yaml
 - match: